-The best athletes in all sports love pressure because they know it is the opportunity for them to shine.
+The best athletes in all sports love pressure because they know it is an opportunity for them to shine.
 This is where they have the opportunity to show just how good they are, the moments that separate them from other athletes.

 You too can use pressure to showcase your talents.
 You don’t have to be an elite athlete to benefit from the opportunities pressure situations create.
 Just remember, in order to not get too rattled, focus on what you can control.
-That is, your tactics and technique.
+That is your tactics and technique.

 Use the technical and tactical skills that you’ve learned during practice and prior play and apply them to your game.
 By staying automated and focusing on your execution, you eliminate the feeling of pressure to a great extent.